gsrai/build-a-lisp-in-c/notes.md

 So far the interpreter will output any syntax errors caught by the parser, but what about eval errors, like divide by zero.
 One method of catch errors is to define a type returned by eval (lisp val or lval) which can be an error or a number.
 Using enums and switch statements we can add error handling logic as part of eval rather than a second thought.

+### S-Expressions ###

+In lisps, data and code use the same structures, symbolic expressions or s-expressions for short.
+An s-expression is a list built up recursively of numbers, symbols and other lists.
+It could also be described as a variable length list of other values.

+#### The stack and the heap ####

+It is important to understand the memory model of programming languages seeing as we are developing one.
+Memory in programming languages is usually split between the stack and the heap, usually a stack has a fixed size (hence stack overflow) and there can be many stacks but only one heap.

+The stack is where the program lives, all teh temporary variables and data structures.
+Every time you call a function a new area of the stack is allocated and local variables (and arguements) are copied into this area, as well as meta data.
+Once the function completes its execution it is unallocated.

+The heap is a section of memory for long lived objects, memory here has to be manually allocated and deallocated (requested from the operating system using syscalls).

+In conclusion, the stack and the heap are sections of memory with individual purposes, the stack is fixed size, whereas the heap is only limited by the OS or real memory capacity.

+We need to modify the parser grammar to accept a Symbol and an Sexpression.
+A Symbol is just an operator like `add`, an Sexpression is any expression (number or symbol or sexpression) between paretheses.

+#### Read and Eval and the REPL (Read Eval Print Loop) ###

+Adding sexpressions means we need to read and construct a list of lisp values (lvals) from the ast in order to evaluate it.
+So the first step is to convert the AST to an sexpression, and the second step is to evaluate it using normal lisp rules.

+An sexpression in lisp is usually implemented as a linked list.
+It can be an atom (such as a symbol of number) or two other sexpressions cons(joined) together (cons is an operation, short for construct memory object, it is a fundamental function in lisps).
+An sexpression in the list is know as a cell (or a cons cell).